TOAST3R/organize_music/README.md

 ## Export collection to a csv

-To exporta a resume of releases in your collection to a file "music_collection.csv" execute:
+To export a resume of releases in your collection to a file "music_collection.csv" execute:

     iex -S mix
     OrganizeMusic.export_to_csv('/Users/toaster/Music')